-- 1.2.1 The aims of this policy are to ensure that: - applications for admission from all potential pupils are considered in line with the published admission arrangements and the requirements of the Equality Act 2010; - (For the purpose of this document a person is disabled if they satisfy the definition of disability in the Equality Act 2010, namely that they have a - ii. applications for employment are considered and assessed on the basis of the applicants' aptitudes, abilities and qualifications; - iii. disabled staff and pupils have access to the appropriate support and adaptations to enable them to play a full part in school and trust life; - iv. the views of individual disabled pupils or staff are taken into account at all times when their requirements are being assessed; - v. all disabled pupils are fully integrated into the school, individual needs are assessed and adjustments are made where reasonable. - vi. staff working with disabled colleagues or pupils have appropriate information, support and training to enable them to work effectively with and alongside their colleagues and pupils;
+1.2.1 The aims of this policy are to ensure that:

+- applications for admission from all potential pupils are considered in line with the published admission arrangements and the requirements of the Equality Act 2010; - ii. applications for employment are considered and assessed on the basis of the applicants' aptitudes, abilities and qualifications; - iii. disabled staff and pupils have access to the appropriate support and adaptations to enable them to play a full part in school and trust life; - iv. the views of individual disabled pupils or staff are taken into account at all times when their requirements are being assessed; - v. all disabled pupils are fully integrated into the school, individual needs are assessed and adjustments are made where reasonable. - vi. staff working with disabled colleagues or pupils have appropriate information, support and training to enable them to work effectively with
-vii.
-Community Academies Trust takes steps to enable staff and pupils who become disabled during their time at the schools in the trust to continue in their chosen career or course of study as far as is practicable;

-disabled members of the public can fully participate in public events held viii.

-within the schools in the trust; and

-ix. no disabled pupil or staff member is treated less favourably or unfavourably as a result of their disability.
+- and alongside their colleagues and pupils; - vii.
+Community Academies Trust takes steps to enable staff and pupils who become disabled during their time at the schools in the trust to continue in their chosen career or course of study as far as is practicable; - viii. disabled members of the public can fully participate in public events held within the schools in the trust; and - ix. no disabled pupil or staff member is treated less favourably or unfavourably as a result of their disability.